Folate deficiency: Diagnosis

-Prevention and treatment
+Management

 Diet

 Folate is acquired in the diet by the consumption of leafy green vegetables, legumes and organ meats.
 When cooking, use of steaming, a food steamer, or a microwave oven can help keep more folate content in the cooked foods.

 Supplementation

 Folic acid is a synthetic derivative of folate and is acquired by dietary supplementation.
 Multi-vitamin dietary supplements contain folic acid as well as other B vitamins.
 Non-prescription folic acid is available as a dietary supplement in some countries, and some countries require the fortification of wheat flour, corn meal or rice with folic acid with the intention of promoting public health through increasing blood folate levels in the population.

 Fortification

 After the discovery of the link between insufficient folic acid and neural tube defects, governments and health organizations worldwide made recommendations concerning folic acid supplementation for women intending to become pregnant.
 Because the neural tube closes in the first four weeks of gestation, often before many women even know they are pregnant, many countries in time decided to implement mandatory food fortification programs.
 A meta-analysis of global birth prevalence of spina bifida showed that when mandatory fortification was compared to countries with healthcare professionals advising women but no mandatory fortification program, there was a 30% reduction in live births with spina bifida, with some countries reported a greater than 50% reduction.

 Over 80 countries require folic acid fortification in some foods.
 Fortification of rice is common.
 The USDA has required the fortification of flour since 1998.
 Since then, Hispanics in the United States have seen the greatest reduction of neural tube defects.
 Canada has mandated folic acid fortification of flour since 1998 which has resulted in a 42% decrease in neural tube defects.
 Fortification of wheat and corn flour, milk and rice is required in Costa Rica which has led to a reduction of neural tube defects of as much as 60%.